International Reserve Management

 Management of International Reserves

-International reserves are a policy tool that the Central Bank of Chile has at its disposal to achieve its main objectives: to ensure the stability of the currency and the normal functioning of internal and external payments.
-In floating exchange rate regimes like the one in Chile, international reserves are used to provide liquidity in foreign currency in order to meet the aforementioned objectives.
+International reserves are a policy tool available to the Central Bank of Chile (BCCh) to achieve its main objectives: to ensure currency stability and the normal functioning of internal and external payments.
+In floating exchange rate regimes, such as Chile's, international reserves are used to provide liquidity in foreign currency in order to meet the aforementioned objectives.

 The Constitutional Organic Law establishes the legal requirements to be met by the Central Bank in terms of its organization, functions and duties, and generically regulates its powers with regard to the management of international reserves.
 For this reason, the Board establishes the strategic framework employed in the reserves management process through the approval of an Investment Policy, which is periodically reviewed.